 The present federal income tax treatment of publicly traded partnerships, including us, or an investment in our common units may be modified by administrative, legislative or judicial interpretation at any time.
-For example, the U.S. House of Representatives has previously passed legislation that would provide for substantive changes to the definition of qualifying income and the treatment of certain types of income earned from profits interests in partnerships.
-It is possible that these legislative efforts could result in changes to the existing federal income tax laws that affect publicly traded partnerships.
-As previously proposed, we do not believe any such legislation would affect our tax treatment as a partnership.
-However, any proposed legislation could be modified in a way that could affect us.
+For example, from time to time, members of the U.S. Congress propose and consider substantive changes to the existing federal income tax laws that affect publicly traded partnerships.
+Currently, one such legislative proposal would eliminate the qualifying income exception upon which we rely for our treatment as a partnership for U.S. federal income tax purposes.
+Please read "-Partnership Status."
 We are unable to predict whether any of these changes, or other proposals, will ultimately be enacted.
 Any such changes could negatively impact the value of an investment in our units.